Structure and Stability of the 1-Dimensional Mapper: Conclusion

 \section{Conclusion}

 Here we proposed a theoretical framework for the analysis of the structure and stability of the Mapper.
-In particular, we showed that the MultiNerve version of the Mapper is nothing but the Reeb graph of a perturbed pair $(X,f)$.
+In particular, we showed that the topological structure of the (MultiNerve) Mapper is nothing but a simplification of the one of the Reeb graph.
 From this we derived a bag-of-features type signature for the (MultiNerve) Mapper, which gives a complete description of the features present in the graph (trunks, branches, holes).
 We related this signature to the persistence of the Reeb graph, then to the persistence of the pair $(X, f)$ itself, using various staircases induced by the interval cover~$\I$.
 This allowed us to determine the structure of the Mapper from the corresponding persistence diagrams.
 We also gave stability guarantees to the signature, with respect to perturbations of the function, of its domain, or of the interval cover.
 These guarantees make it possible to predict the structural changes that may occur in the Mapper under such perturbations.
+Then, we refined the analysis by showing that the MultiNerve Mapper is actually the Reeb graph of a perturbed pair $(X',f')$ that can be obtained from the original pair $(X,f)$ through a sequence of controllable elementary perturbations.
+These perturbations allowed us to bound the functional distortion distance between the (MultiNerve) Mapper and the Reeb graph, and are of an independent interest~\cite{Carriere17c,Carriere17a}.
 Finally, we discussed the construction of the Mapper and the approximation of its signature from point cloud data, relating the structure of the discrete Mapper to the one of its continuous version.

-We plan to investigate two directions for future work.
-Firstly, a natural extension of our analysis in the discrete setting is the computation of convergence rates, confidence regions and the use of subsampling methods for the estimation and convergence of the signatures of the (MultiNerve) Mapper to the ones of the Reeb graph.
-The estimation and convergence of the Mapper itself to the Reeb graph is also a question that we will investigate.
-We plan to achieve this using the framework developed recently for persistence diagrams~\cite{ChazalWasserman14,ChazalMichel14,ChazalWasserman15}, since the signatures of the (MultiNerve) Mapper are obtained merely by intersecting these diagrams with staircases.